Nasal septal hematoma: Diagnosis

 If lateral bulging of the septum and fluctuance persist after the nasal administration of a vasoconstrictive agent, such as oxymetazoline, it is a strong indicator of a nasal septal hematoma.
 A septal hematoma is highly likely in patients who have had trauma or a sudden onset of nasal blockage that does not resolve with the removal of blood clots and the administration of a vasoconstrictive agent.

 Diagnosis can be made by a medical professional after performing an anterior rhinoscopy examination, by using an otoscope or a nasal speculum and overhead light source.

-Sometimes palpitation is used to diagnose the hematoma.
+Sometimes palpation is used to diagnose the hematoma.

 Treatment

-A septal hematoma requires urgent treatment from a doctor in order to stop any further complications arising.
+A septal hematoma requires urgent treatment from a physician in order to stop any further complications arising.

 Prompt treatment of septal hematomas can prevent complications such as ischemia of the septal cartilage, which can lead to permanent necrosis and a saddle-nose deformity.
 Such complication can occur rapidly, within as few as 3 days.

 There are two different procedures used to achieve this and will be selected upon the size of the swelling or clot.
 If the condition is being treated promptly and is still relatively small, then a small incision can be made to allow the blood to flow out.
-If the septal hematoma has been left untreated, then a doctor may need to insert a mechanism in order to fully remove the blood from the area.

 If left untreated, the hematoma can cause bacterial colonization that leads to infection.
 Within 72 hours, the infection can form a septal abscess.

 Treating a septal hematoma requires it to be incised and drained to prevent avascular necrosis of the septal hyaline cartilage.
 This will depend on diffusion of nutrients from its attached nasal mucosa.

 The septum can generally heal within 1 week, without any evidence of the incision.
 The mucosa will appear healthy and smooth.

 Secondary infections can be prevented by starting the patient on an antibiotic regimen immediately after the procedure and continuing the treatment while the nasal packs are in place.
 If an abscess is present, a specimen of the abscess can be sent for culture to ensure that the antibiotics prescribed have provided adequate coverage.
 Culture-directed therapy can help avert dangerous late sequalae, including the intracranial extension of a septal abscess.
 If the hematoma is not promptly drained, the septal cartilage may be destroyed.
 In such cases, a saddle-nose deformity may develop.

 Prognosis

 As long as the septal hematoma is treated promptly, a full recovery is common.
-If the condition is left untreated and develops complications such as fever, infection, or an abscess, then the nasal septal hematoma is still very treatable if seen by a doctor.
-If saddle nose is developed, surgery could be required.
+If the condition is left untreated and develops complications such as fever, infection, or an abscess, then the nasal septal hematoma is still treatable if seen by a physician.